-The production recently celebrated the start of its 20th year of performances on Broadway, and members from the cast and creative team were on hand to recall some of their favorite memories from ’96.
+In 2016, the production recently celebrated the start of its 20th year of performances on Broadway, and members from the cast and creative team were on hand to recall some of their favorite memories from ’96.

 Bebe Neuwirth (original Velma Kelly; Roxie Hart; Matron “Mama” Morton)

 Favorite Memories: You know that I can’t answer that… I absolutely cannot do it because, honest to God, every night, every performance, I was grateful and overcome with joy to be there to perform.